 Dr. Geria’s Articles

 May is Skin Cancer Awareness Month and May 4 is Melanoma Monday.
 Skin cancer is the most common form of cancer in the United States, and approximately 9,500 people in the U.S. are diagnosed with skin cancer every day.
+Yahoo Life is driving awareness with this expert-driven article to educate our audience about melanoma risk factors and prevention.

 Any big plans in the next 30 days or so?
 No?
 Allow me to suggest skipping the shampoo.
 Marinate your scalp in its own natural oils, let it get good and greasy — because that grease is good for you, experts say.